einatsof/switcher-js/README.md

 setTimeout(() => {
-    proxy.close(); // optional way to close the discovery (if discovery-timeout is not set) }, 10000);
+    proxy.close(); // optional way to close the discovery (if discoveryTimeout is not set) }, 10000);

 ```

-discover will emit a ready event when auto discovery completed.

-identifier (optional) - you can provide the Switcher name, IP or device-id to detect specific device.<br/>
-discovery-timeout (optional) - set maximum time in seconds to scan for devices.

 ### Control